YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 YottaDB provides the ability to invoke a filter; however, an application developer must write the filters specifically as part of each application release upgrade when schema changes are involved.

 Filters should reside on the upgraded system and use logical database updates to update the schema before applying those updates to the database.
-The filters must invoke the replication Source Server (new schema to old) or the database replication Receiver Server (old schema to new), depending on the system's status as either originatig or replicating.
-For more information on Filters, refer to “Filters”.
+The filters must invoke the replication Source Server (new schema to old) or the database replication Receiver Server (old schema to new), depending on the system's status as either originating or replicating.
+For more information on Filters, refer to the `“Filters” section <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html/#replication-architecture>`_.

 +++++++++++++++++++++++++++++++++++++++++++++
 Recovering from the replication WAS_ON State